 You can check them out if cleaning the toilet is what makes you go crazy.

 With the premium features and designs, you should obviously need to pay more.

-In other terms, the quality seats will not come cheap and you will need to pay a premium price for getting premium features.
+In other terms, the quality seats will not come cheap, and you will need to pay a premium price to get premium features.